CNN en Español

-CNN en Español is a Pan-American Spanish-language news channel, owned by CNN Global, a news division for Warner Bros.
+Cable News Network en Español (CNN en Español, stylized as CN͠N) is a Pan-American Spanish-language news channel, owned by CNN Worldwide, a news division for Warner Bros.
 Discovery.
 It was launched on pay television, on March 17, 1997.

 History

 CNN en Español before 1997

 In 1988, CNN began producing news in Spanish with Noticiero CNN, aimed at Spanish-speaking audiences in the United States and Latin America.

 In 1992, CNN International started the Noticiero CNN Internacional, the first in Spanish on that channel.
 Other programs in Spanish were Las Noticias and Noticias México, all of them presented by the Colombian Patricia Janiot and the Uruguayan Jorge Gestoso, and with the direction of Rolando Santos.
 The following year, CNN en Español Radio was launched.

 Launch (1997)

 On March 17, 1997, CNN en Español began broadcasting 24 hours a day.
 In addition, the chain's production centers begin to operate in Buenos Aires and Havana.
 The correspondent in the Cuban capital was the first office of a U.S. organization on the island.

+The channel was added to the Sky Brasil platform on the first week of April 1997.